lucyinthesky2111/the-one-with-all-the-questions/assets/docs/README.md

      </details>
 * Two further fallback fonts have been set, in case neither Gabriel Weiss' Friends Font or Crashbow load correctly.
 The second fallback is Cursive, with Serif as the third and final fallback font.
 * I noticed that the Gabriel Weiss Friends Font becomes quite difficult to read when applied to large chunks of text.
 * Friends uses a secondary font for its end credits.
-I conducted a Google search which identified that font as the font [Lydian](https://fontmeme.com/fonts/lydian-font/).
+I conducted a Google search which identified that font as [Lydian](https://fontmeme.com/fonts/lydian-font/).
 * As the Lydian font is easier to read, it has been used on areas of the site which contain a lot of text i.e. the introduction modal, the question and answers box on the Play Page, the final score boxes, the Help Page and the 404 Error Page.
      <details>
           <summary>Google search results for Friends end credits font</summary>